yeehaa123/rizom-monorepo/README.md

 Taipei, November 11, 2024
 Version 0.0.1

 Note: This is a rolling document.
 Meaning that we update it as we go along.
-In order to keep it clear, we use: (semantic versioning)(https://semver.org/).
+In order to keep it clear, we use: [semantic versioning](https://semver.org/).

 ## Introduction